These mini cakes are a huge crowd pleaser. They’re pretty and so delicious.

 While I’ve always baked these at 350°F (175°C) without any issues, I now have a different oven and I need to bake these at a lower temperature to avoid all of the cookies cracking.
 I now bake them at 320-330F (160-165C).
 If you’re unsure what to do, bake a test batch first by placing 6 cookie balls on a baking sheet and baking at 350F.
-If they come out smooth, you’re good to go.
+You’re good to go, if they come out smooth.
 But if all come out cracked, try a lower temperature.

-The food colors I most often use are from Rainbow Dust and Wilton.
-I hear people have great experiences with Americolor too.
+The food colors I most often use in all my recipes are from Rainbow Dust and Wilton.
+I hear people have great experiences with Americolor and McCormick too.

 The fastest trick for me is this: I put the butter in a 500ml (1 pint) Pyrex measuring jug and melt it in the microwave in 10-20 second increments.
 Once it’s almost completely melted, I take it out and keep stirring it with a spoon, until it cools to room temperature.

 As you fill these cookies, make sure you put in enough filling – it needs to reach the edge of the hole you made into the cookie.
 Once you press the two halves together, some of the filling will come out.
 This is good as it is the glue that keeps the two cookies together and you just need to wipe away any filling that sticks out of the “peach”.
 Also know that while you are filling and coloring the cookies, the ricotta filling will get warm and consequently softer.
 This is why you need to chill these cookies before you serve them.
 The ricotta needs time to set.

 This recipe is adapted from a family recipe and from Southern Italian Desserts.